Plumsail/documents-docs/source/flow/how-tos/documents/create-pdf-from-docx-template.rst

 Read `Create DOCX from template <create-docx-from-template.html#create-docx-document-from-template>`_ article to understand how the templating engine works.

 In the second parameter, we specified data to apply to the template in JSON format.
 This is information about a sample employee.
-You can actually request this information from an external system with the help of another Microsoft Flow action.
+You can actually request this information from an external system with the help of another Power Automate (Microsoft Flow) action.

 This is our sample data: